MengxiZheng/MengxiZheng.github.io/content/post/25-09-20-Recruiting/index.md

 ---
-title: Recruiting Graduate Students
+title: Recruiting Fall 2026 Graduate Students
 date: 2025-09-20
 ---

-The **Mengxi Zheng Lab** is recruiting motivated graduate students interested in DNA/RNA nanostructures, biosensing, and nanotechnology to join Fall 2026.
+The **Mengxi Zheng Lab** is recruiting motivated students to join Fall 2026.
+Our group engineers programmable biomolecular devices to address challenges in biosensing, diagnostics, and molecular medicine.
+We also welcome students from diverse backgrounds to bring new perspectives to our interdisciplinary research.

 <!--more-->

-We are looking for passionate researchers who want to contribute to the design of programmable nucleic acid nanostructures for cutting-edge applications.
 If you are interested, please contact us and include your CV and a brief statement of research interests.